 When testing goodwill for impairment, the Company first performs a qualitative assessment.
 If the Company determines it is more likely than not that a reporting unit's fair value is less than the carrying amount, then a one-step impairment test is required.
 If the Company determines it is not more likely than not a reporting unit's fair value is less than the carrying amount, then no further analysis is necessary.
-To identify whether impairment exists, the Company compares the estimated fair value of the reporting unit exceeds the carrying amount, goodwill is not considered to be impaired.
+To identify whether impairment exists, the Company compares the estimated fair value of the reporting unit with the carrying amount, including goodwill.
+If the estimated fair value of the reporting unit exceeds the carrying amount, goodwill is not considered to be impaired.
 If, however, the fair value of the reporting unit is less than the carrying amount, then such balance would be recorded as an impairment loss.
 Any impairment loss is limited to the carrying amount of goodwill within the entity.
 There has been no impairment of goodwill for any periods presented.